Yash200237/Jet-Turbine-Anatomy-AR/README.md

 ---

 **Educational Impact**: This AR application transforms traditional learning by making complex engineering concepts tangible and interactive, fostering better understanding and engagement in STEM education.
+The intuitive interface and realistic 3D visualization provide an unparalleled learning experience for students and professionals alike.

+**Perfect for**: Universities, technical schools, aviation academies, engineering workshops, and anyone passionate about understanding how jet engines work.